Omniscient Reader's Viewpoint: Film

 Munpia announced on September 18, 2019, that they had signed a contract with Realize Pictures to adapt Omniscient Reader's Viewpoint into five feature-length films.
 In May 2023, Ahn Hyo-seop and Lee Min-ho were confirmed to be offered the leading roles of Kim Dokja and Yoo Joonghyuk respectively.

 The film's casting was officially confirmed on January 24, 2024, featuring Kim Ji-soo as Lee Ji-hye, Chae Soo-bin as Yoo Sang-ah, Nana as Jung Hee-won, Shin Seung-ho as Lee Hyun-sung, Park Ho-san as Gong Pil-du, and Choi Young-joon as Han Myung-oh.
 Kim Byung-woo served as the director, while Won Dong-yun took on the role of producer.
 The producer also assured that "the movie has now reached its halfway point and is well on its way to its final destination."

-The film premiered in South Korea on July 23rd, 2025.
+The film premiered in South Korea on July 23, 2025.
 As of October 2, 2025, the film has grossed $7.9 million worldwide.
-Critical reception of the film is mixed, scoring a 35% audience rating on the review aggregator website Rotten Tomatoes, with criticism directed towards the discrepancies between the webtoon and film's plot.
+Critical reception of the film is mixed, scoring a 35% audience rating on the review aggregator website Rotten Tomatoes, with criticism directed towards the discrepancies between the novel's and film's plot.